clarisli/CarND-Advanced-Lane-Lines/README.md

 I had successfully identified lane lines from `project_vidoe.mp4` and `challenge_vidoe.mp4` with this color binary.

 In `harder_challenge_video.mp4`, the color binary failed to identify lane lines because of the shadows and sunlights.
 I added graident binary to solve this.
-To solve this, I created 2 gradient binary images over both x and y directions - one using the V channel from LUV color space, and another using the S channel from HLS color space, then combined with OR operator.
+I created 2 gradient binary images over both x and y directions using the V channel from LUV color space.

-Here's an example of the combined gradient binary:
+Here's an example of the gradient binary:

 ![alt text][image16]